PoojaKantrod/CTP_Backend/README.md

 - Scroll down and click on `Get New Access Token` .
 - Login in with cognito using credentials created for authentication.
 Once the token is generated rename it as `access_token`.
 - Once this is done, under the API endpoints replace the value of cookie cognito_access_token with new token in Cookies [can be found under the send button] section.
+- Once this is done, under the API endpoints replace the cookie cognito_access_token with new token in `Cookies` [can be found under the send button] section.
 - Now try running all the endpoints under the collection as mentioned in the above section <b>API EndPoints</b>.
-- Get the json file from team member for importing the collection in postman.